filipafcastro/fullstack_deeplearning_course/README.md

 # fullstack_deeplearning_course
-Material from the online coure Full Stack Deep Learning 2021
+Material and personal notes from the online coure Full Stack Deep Learning 2021